 Peter Eaton joined the Company in 1999 and was the Company's Finance Manager before assuming the role of Group Financial Controller in 2005 and the positions of Chief Financial Officer and Company Secretary in August 2006.
-Peter has a detailed understanding of the business, the domestic rental market and its drivers and provides input into key management decisions.
+Peter has a detailed understanding of the business and its drivers.
 Peter's role encompasses Finance, Information Technology and Risk Management.
 Peter holds a Bachelor of Commerce degree from the University of Western Sydney and is a member of CPA Australia.